ieva-balta/FLAMS/README.md

 The goal of the project was to adapt FLAMS to function with **[UniProt](https://www.uniprot.org/) as primary PTM information source**.
 We label this fork as FLAMS v1.2.0, since the position-based search logic remains unchanged and only the database source was modified.
 This project was done by *Ieva Baltā* (ieva-balta), *Maria Jose Caceres Valdiviezo* (majocava), and *Natasya Limanta* (naaattella), under the supervision of *Hannelore Login* (hannelorelongin).

-To acknowledge contributions clearly, any scripts or modules we modified include our names as additional authors alongside the original author(s).
+To acknowledge contributions clearly, any scripts or modules we modified include our names as additional authors alongside the original authors.

 # FLAMS: Find Lysine Acylations & other Modification Sites